Tips to Improve Early Alerts

 Talk to your professor

-Not sure how to improve your unsatisfactory early alert?
+Not sure how to improve your unsatisfactory academic alert?
 Communicating with your instructor can help.
-Here’s some tips about asking your instructor how to turn your unsatisfactory early alert into a successful final grade:
+Here’s some tips about asking your instructor how to turn your unsatisfactory academic alert into a successful final grade:

 - Show up on time and prepared.
 Have a list of all the grades you’ve received in the course so far and try and estimate the letter grade you think you have.
 Ask your instructor about your average in the course in a way that shows you have tried to calculate it yourself, but either need confirmation that what you have is correct or help calculating it altogether.